12.18.2015

 • We have a great a mystery going on.
 Where is the Afflueniza Kid?
 Look, I just watched Alpha Dog again.
 The kid is in Paraguay walking down the sidewalk while "The Girl From Impanema" is playing.
 Go get him.
 (That is a fantastic movie by the way.
 Justin Timberlake is phenomenal, Sharon Stone plays a sad and overweight grieving mom, Bruce Willis plays a pissed off father, and the still relatively unknown Ben Foster may have played the angriest and scariest guy in the history of cinema.)

-• I went and watched a game in Aggieland and now their star quarterback, who was great that day, leaves the team.
+• I went and watched a game in Aggieland In October, and now their star quarterback, who was great that day against South Carolina, is leaving the team.
 The Liberally Lean curse continues.

 • One of my favorite songs is REM's "Driver 8".
 Oddly, for a guy who never listens to music I've heard it twice this week as I push buttons on my car radio.
 And I love the lyrics.
 "And the train conductor says, 'Take a break Driver 8.
 Driver 8 take a break.
 We can reach our destination, but we're still a ways away.'"